 Location:

 All crews’ projects will take place in their respective community: Boise, ID; Eugene, OR; Tacoma, WA.
-This is a day program.
-Local housing is not provided.
+Crew Members will need to commute to the central meeting location each day (local housing is not provided for this program).
+Project locations generally include city parks, public lands, and community gardens.

 Members Receive: